MerginMaps/docs/src/dev/ce-migration/index.md

 *You might see some warnings about using public schema, you can safely ignore those.*

 :::warning
-If your postgres settings were custom, you might need to follow official instructions for upgrading the postgres cluster.
+If your PostgreSQL settings were custom, you might need to follow official instructions for upgrading the PostgreSQL cluster.
 :::

 **Database migration**